danielkorzekwa/bayes-scala/doc/clutter_problem_ep/clutter_problem_ep.md

-Expectation Propagation for a Clutter Problem
+Expectation Propagation for the Clutter Problem
 =============================================

 **Documentation**